patchshorts/cgodwin.io/src/resume.md

 * Crated databases that supported web applications and web sites.
 * Collaborated with management and users to develop e-commerce strategies and integrate these strategies with web sites.

-## Host You Online, INC., Austin, Texas
-### CTO, 2009-2011
-* Conferred with board members, organization officials, and staff members to discuss issues, coordinate activities, and resolve problems.
-* Analyzed operations to evaluate performance of company and staff in meeting objectives and to determine areas of potential cost reduction, program improvement, and policy change.
-* Directed, planned, and implemented policies, objectives, and activities of organizations and businesses to ensure continuing operations, maximize returns on investments, and increase productivity.
-* Coordinated and directed activities of businesses and departments concerned with production, pricing, sales, and distribution of products.
-* Helped register 12-fold revenue increase in 2010 with new offering launches.

-### Senior Developer, DevOps Engineer, 2009-2011 (Concurrent)
-* Handled hardware and software scalability.
-* Defined and implemented a requirements-first modeled development processes with ongoing requirement collection.
-* Fabricated and maintained fiberoptic-based 10G hosting infrastructure.
-* Created and managed OpenStack cloud infrastructure.
-* Developed service deployment strategies.
-* Set up and maintained OpenQRM cloud.
-* Implemented and designed entire commercial ISP within Colina West (Clear Cube) building on 360 Built on FreeBSD.
-* Built static websites, dynamic web applications, and brochure WordPress websites.
-* Wrote entire Python AV class recording web application called The Classroom Experience for Acton School of Business in Austin.
-* Managed release engineering for virtual machine builds and software deployments.
-* Designed data center to handle failure points and millions of transactions per day.
-* Guided tools development and release engineering for local cluster of clouds and loose nodes.
-* Deployed Puppet on hundreds of hosted virtuals and dedicated servers.
-* Oversaw release engineering, documentation, and training of staff.
-* Provided writing of all internal databases for CRM and customer account and services tracking interfaced with QuickBooks.
-* Enforced adoption of agile religious ceremonies surrounding requirements gathering.

 # Certifications
 * Red Hat Certified Engineer (RHCE)